 - use of personal protective equipment

 - Ensuring compliance with Physician’s instructions regarding workplace restrictions.

 - Notify EH&S if they become pregnant (they may also contact EH&S if they are planning to become pregnant for consultative information).

-- Complete the reproductive health hazard questionnaire and email the completed questionnaire to EH&S Occupational Health & Safety Program via secure email (add “Secure:” to the subject line of the email) to the recipient specified in the reproductive health hazard questionnaire.
+- Complete the reproductive health hazard questionnaire and email the completed questionnaire to EH&S Laboratory Safety Program via secure email (add “Secure:” to the subject line of the email) addressed to email@example.com.

 - Obtain from physician, restrictions or limitation on exposure to hazards in the workplace.